 Cell Phone Signal Booster is the leading brand in the wireless communications industry.
 They sell of Signal Boosters, antennas and other related components that are used to boost cellular phone signal network and also the transmission in different type of applications such as mobile (marine, RV, vehicles) and in-building (home, office, machine to machine) .
 With a vast knowledge in antenna and Signal Booster research and development, the manufacturer's engineering team makes use of a modern laboratory, with an anechoic chamber and network analyzers, to fine-tune antenna designs and performance.
 For its Signal Boosters, they use a double electrically shielded RF enclosure and cell tower simulators for compliance testing.

 Get an industry-leading two years manufacturer's warranty on all consumer grade weBoost amplifiers.
 All Wilson Electronics' commercial grade WilsonPro cell phone amplifiers have three yrs. manufacturer warranty.
-Furthermore, we provide sixty days extended return policy on all new and used or refurbished weBoost & Wilson Pro cell phone boosters.
+Furthermore, we provide sixty days extended return policy on all new and used or refurbished weBoost & Wilson Pro cell phone boosters and GSA items.
 If you have questions or require help, please email us or call our customer and tech support at toll free number 1(800)501-3153.
 We will be happy to guide you.
-All refurb. items are factory tested and include one year manufac. warr.
+All cheaper refurb. items are factory tested and include one year manufac. warr.
 Unless on-sale/ clearance products explicitly state the word "refurbished", all items we stock are brand new!